sproutcore/build-tools/docs/projectconfig.md

   - minifyScripts: set to true if scripts of this framework should be minified (default: false)
   - minifyStylesheets: set to true if stylesheets of this framework should be minified (default: false)
   - stylesheetProcessor: which processor should be used for the stylesheets in this framework

+## References
+There is a codified option of referring to frameworks and subframeworks, as well as to other sources.
+These references can have the following formats
+  1. "sproutcore": depending on the context this is either an app, a framework or a module in the root of the project
+  2. "sproutcore:desktop": this is the subframework desktop inside the sproutcore framework
+  3. "sproutcore/lib/index.html": this is a reference to the file lib/index.html inside the sproutcore framework
+  4. "http://my.host.ext": a url, is taken literally